 - Charging more for late night or early morning rides

 Once you find an empty taxi, you can wave it over.
 You must raise your hand and wave it slightly to grab a driver’s attention.
 Avoid yelling for a cab because this is considered rude.

 Don’t worry about not seeing a taxi nearby because most of them are parked all around the city in front of train stations and commercial establishments.

-This is very easy to find a taxi in central Tokyo, you can also find taxi stands indicated by a blue sign.
-In more rural areas it might be more challenging to find a taxi though.
+This is very easy to find a taxi in central Tokyo; you can also find taxi stands indicated by a blue sign.
+It might be more challenging to find a taxi in rural areas.

-You can always see many taxis nearby train stations or nearby major sightseeing spots so that’s where you should head tom catch one.
+You can always see many taxis nearby train stations or nearby major sightseeing spots, so that’s where you should head to catch one.

 Taking a taxi in Tokyo: How much will it cost?

 Japanese taxis are among the most expensive in the world, although they are a good option in some situations when you can’t use public transport to get to your destination.

 Like in most countries, the fare is measured by distance (kilometers).
 They also go by time.
 Traffic jams tend to lead to higher cab fares.
 Calling a cab to your location will incur a dispatch fee; it’s usually better to find one on the street.
 Going on the interstate will also cost extra.

 Each taxi company sets its prices, but ultimately they are all the same or similar.
 Here are the usual prices: